nesi/support-docs/docs/Storage/File_Systems_and_Quotas/I-O_Performance_Considerations.md

 For this reason, do not use IOBUF with shared file I/O, such as MPI-IO routines like
 <font face="Courier New, serif">MPI\_File\_write\_all</font> .
 IOBUF is
-<span class="underline">not thread-safe</span>, so do not use it with
-multithreaded programs in which the threads perform buffered I/O. IOBUF can be linked into programs that use these I/O styles, but buffering should not be enabled on those files.
+not thread-safe, so do not use it with multithreaded programs in which the threads perform buffered I/O. IOBUF can be linked into programs that use these I/O styles, but buffering should not be enabled on those files.

 ## Data compression